Paul Romero: Films and game music

 Romero has composed over 70 original soundtrack film and computer game scores, including the orchestral/operatic/choral scores for the New World Computing/Ubisoft computer game series Heroes of Might and Magic.
-The scores are so popular that Romero is obliged to compose his first symphony based on the best musical themes from his "Heroes" soundtrack.
+The scores are so popular that Romero was obliged to compose his first symphony based on the best musical themes from his "Heroes" soundtrack.
 His Symphony No. 1, entitled "Heroes" was completed in 2008.

-Romero is also the composer of the Sony Online Entertainment fantasy-themed massively multiplayer online role-playing game (MMORPG), EverQuest.
-He won the Broadcast Music Incorporated(BMI)-Jerry Goldsmith Film Composers Award as well as receiving two National Endowment for the Arts (NEA) grants.
+Romero is also the composer of the Sony Online Entertainment fantasy-themed massively multiplayer online role-playing game (MMORPG), EverQuest (from expansions Planes of Power to Dragons of Norrath).
+He won the Broadcast Music Incorporated (BMI) Jerry Goldsmith Film Composers Award, and also received two National Endowment for the Arts (NEA) grants.
 Two of his original scores for the Heroes of Might and Magic series have been listed in GameSpot Magazine's All-time top ten computer game scores.
 The CD soundtrack collection from the complete Heroes series was released in January 2008 by Ubisoft.

 Romero will be featured in a new Sundance Channel Documentary film, "The Gift", a feature-length documentary about classical musicians who were former child prodigies.

 Personal life

-He lives in Sherman Oaks, California.
+Romero once appeared on an episode of Family Feud, along with his family, which aired on February 3, 1989.
+On that episode, he performed Mozart's Turkish March as a demonstration of his talent (though his family did not win the game).

-He appeared on an episode of Family Feud with his family that aired on February 3, 1989, where he played Mozart's Turkish March as a demonstration of his talent.
-His family didn't win the game, though.
+Romero lives in Sherman Oaks, California with his long-term partner, physician and saxophonist Brock Summers.